-Cash and cash equivalents comprise cash on hand and bank balance in current accounts.
+Cash and cash equivalents comprise bank balance in current accounts.

 g) Foreign currency transactions

 Transactions in foreign currencies are translated into UAE Dirhams at the rate of exchange ruling on the date of the transactions.

 Monetary assets and liabilities expressed in foreign currencies are translated into UAE Dirhams at the rate of exchange ruling at the reporting date.